nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 ### Activation test and refactoring

-In this section, we’ll add an integration test for account activation.
+In this section, we'll add an integration test for account activation.

 `public/test/e2e_test/integration/users_signup_test.js`